dmcarth/Cue/README.md

 // Returns all children in the given range
 ```

-All nodes in the AST contain a `startIndex` and an `endIndex`.
-These properties map to the utf16 indices in the original string where the node's content starts and ends.
-This is to enable maximum compatibility with NSRange in Foundation and in environments where NSRange is unavailable.
+All nodes in the AST contain a `Range<Index>` property where the `lowerBound` and `upperBound` correspond to the indices in the given input where the node's content starts and ends.

 ## Syntax
 Cue is designed to be intuitive and invisible whenever possible.
 It should look more or less exactly the same as when it's printed on a book or in a script.